Safer Opioid Dispensing: Guidance for Pharmacy Technicians

 - Online

-- Completion requirement: Complete the 2 mandatory and 2 optional of the 11 online modules and complete the program evaluation.
+- Completion requirement: Complete the mandatory module plus 2 optional modules of your choosing, the declaration of completion, and the program evaluation before the expiry date to receive a letter of completion.

 Intended Audience: